AlexParamonov/save_queue/README.md

 Plugins
 -------
-Any extract any "extra" functionality goes into bundled plugins.
+Any "extra" functionality goes into bundled plugins.

 ### Dirty